Copper falls on weak global growth outlook

 “While market participants expect China to deliver some (economic) stimulus, we think that China is unlikely to take action on the massive scale seen in 2008, mainly because of debt concerns,” said Amelia Xiao Fu, head of commodity market strategy at Bank of China International.

-BofA Global Research cut its 2023 price forecast for copper by 6.8% to $8,788, along with downward revisions for other base metals, citing slow normalisation of activity in China, tighter monetary policy and a global manufacturing recession.
+BofA Global Research cut its 2023 price forecast for copper by 6.8% to $8,788, along with downward revisions for other base metals, citing a slow normalisation of activity in China, tighter monetary policy, and a global manufacturing recession.

 However, copper is expected to be better supported than other base metals in the second half of the year thanks to its role in the green energy transition.